dibiY/on-pgschemas/README.md

 1. Use composer to add the package into your project using
-`composer require dibi-y/on-pgschemas:dev-master`
+`composer require dibiy/onpgschemas:dev-master`

-2. Add 'ONPGSchemas\SchemasServiceProvider' to your app.php file in the
+2. Add 'Onpgschemas\SchemasServiceProvider' to your app.php file in the
 services providers section.
-3. Add 'ONPGSchemas' => 'ONPGSchemas\Facades\ONPGSchemas' into the aliases
+3. Add 'Onpgschemas' => 'Onpgschemas\Facades\Onpgschemas' into the aliases
 section

 ## Usage